How the Market System Works

 Prices Determine the Distribution of Goods and Services

 Goods and services are distributed according to how much consumers are willing to pay.
-Those willing to pay the market rate will be able to get the product, but not those who cannot or will not.
-Hence, what consumers will buy will depend on what they desire, how much they desire it, and on their income.
-Obviously, the higher their income, the more they will be able to buy.
+Those willing to pay the market rate can get the product, but not those who cannot or will not.
+Hence, what consumers will buy depends on what they desire, how much they desire it, and on their income.
+Obviously, the higher their income, the more they can buy.

 Changing Demand is Communicated Through Changing Prices

 When consumer demand changes, the prices consumers are willing to pay changes.
 In other words, the demand curve shifts.
 When demand declines for a product, suppliers must lower their prices to sell the same output.
-This will put pressure on profits, or may even eliminate them, causing businesses to leave the industry to seek better opportunities, causing a shift in the supply curve, which will reduce the pressure on profits, since the remaining suppliers will be able to charge a higher price by selling to the fewer people willing to pay the price.
+This will decrease profits, maybe even eliminate them, causing businesses to leave the industry to seek better opportunities, causing a shift in the supply curve, which will increase profits, since the remaining suppliers can charge a higher price by selling to the fewer people willing to pay the price.

-An increase in demand will have the opposite effect: higher prices will increase economic profits, drawing more businesses into the industry, shifting the supply curve enough to reduce the market equilibrium price, where suppliers will earn a normal profit.
+An increase in demand has the opposite effect: higher prices will increase economic profits, drawing more businesses into the industry, shifting the supply curve enough to reduce the market equilibrium price, where suppliers will earn a normal profit.